asmuth/recommendify/README.md

 ### does it scale?

 The maximum number of entries in the co-concurrence and similarity matrix is k(n) = (n^2)-(n/2), it grows O(n^2).
-However, in a real scenario it is very unlikely that all item<->item combinations appear in a interaction set and we use a sparse matrix which will only use memory for elemtens with a value > 0.
+However, in a real scenario it is very unlikely that all item<->item combinations appear in a interaction set and we use a sparse matrix which will only use memory for elements with a value > 0.
 The size of the similarity grows O(n).